rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

    to the main queue.
 If so desired, this is easy to acomplish by setting a very large timeout value.
 The same, of course, is true for the main queue, but you have been warned if you do so!

+   In some other words, you can consider this scenario, using default values.
+   With all progress blocked (unable to deliver a message):

+   * all delayable inputs (tcp, relp, imfile, imjournal, etc) will block indefinantly (assuming queue.lightdelaymark and queue.fulldelaymark are set sensible, which they are by default).
+   * imudp will be loosing messages because the OS will be dropping them
+   * messages arriving via UDP or imuxsock that do make it to rsyslog, and that are a severity high enough to not be filtered by discardseverity, will block for 2 seconds trying to put the message in the queue (in the hope that something happens to make space in the queue) and then be dropped to avoid blocking the machine permanently.

+     Then the next message to be processed will also be tried for 2 seconds, etc.

+   * If this is going into an action queue, the log message will remain in the main queue during these 2 seconds, and additional logs that arrive will accumulate behind this in the main queue.
 -  **queue.timeoutworkerthreadshutdown** number
    number is timeout in ms (1000ms is 1sec!), default 60000 (1 minute)
 -  **queue.workerthreadminimummessages** number